INFORMATICS 2D: Reasoning and Agents

 Coursework (25%): 2 assignments, worth 12.5% each.

-The first coursework will be issued here by February 3rd 2017.
-The CW deadlines have been extended, new deadlines are as follows:
+The first coursework will be issued here by February 2nd 2018.
+The CW deadlines are as follows:

 We will endeavour to return feedback to students no later than 2 weeks after the deadlines.
 For more information, see Informatics coursework guidelines.